Coronavirus: Reserve Bank Governor Adrian Orr explains shock official cash rate cut

 Orr was not scheduled to review the OCR until March 25, but the central bank has been under mounting pressure to act as the warnings about the impact of Covid-19 have become more severe.

-It a move not seen by New Zealand's central back since the days of the global financial crisis in 2008/09.
+It is a move not seen by New Zealand's central bank since the days of the global financial crisis in 2008/09.

 "Since the outbreak of the virus, global trade, travel, and business and consumer spending have been curtailed significantly," Orr said in a statement.